Macedonia (terminology): Major regions

-Pirin Macedonia (or Bulgarian Macedonia) is an area in the east of the Macedonia region.
+Pirin Macedonia (or Bulgarian Macedonia) is an area in the northeast of the Macedonia region.
 The borders of the area approximately coincide with those of Blagoevgrad Province in Bulgaria.
 It covers an area of 6449 km2.

-Vardar Macedonia (formerly Yugoslav Macedonia) is an area in the north of the Macedonia region.
-The borders of the area are those of North Macedonia.
+Vardar Macedonia (formerly Yugoslav Macedonia) is an area in the north of the Macedonia region, whose borders are those of North Macedonia.
 It covers an area of 25333 km2.

 Minor regions

 In addition to the above-named sub-regions, there are also three smaller regions, in Albania, Kosovo and Serbia respectively.
 These regions are also considered geographically part of Macedonia.
 They are referred to by ethnic Macedonians as follows, but typically are not so referred to by non-partisan scholars.

 Mala Prespa and Golo Brdo is a small area in the west of the Macedonia region in Albania, mainly around Lake Ohrid.
 It includes parts of the Korçë, Pogradec and Devoll districts.
 These districts wholly occupy about 3000 km2, but the area concerned is significantly smaller.

-Gora (part of the municipality of Dragaš) and Prohor Pčinjski are minor parts in the north of the Macedonia region in Serbia.
+Gora and Prohor Pčinjski are minor parts in the north of the Macedonia region in Albania, Kosovo and Serbia.